Frequently Asked Questions after an Accident

 What if the other driver does not have insurance?

-Uninsured motorist coverage may protect you.
+If the other driver does not have insurance, uninsured motorist coverage may protect you.
 The rules involving uninsured motorist coverage are complex.
 An insurance company is unlikely to thoroughly explain those rules or offer you all of the compensation you may be legally due.
 We understand New Jersey uninsured motorist coverage and can make sure you are fairly compensated for your injuries.

 What if the other driver does not have enough insurance?

-Under-insured motorist coverage may be available.
+If the other driver does not have enough insurance, under-insured motorist coverage may be available.
 Whether you are entitled to under-insured motorist benefits depends on a careful evaluation of your own insurance policy and the policy or policies of the other drivers involved and a thorough knowledge of how uninsured and under-insured insurance law operates in the State of New Jersey.

-What type of Insurance should I buy to protect my family and my assets?
+What type of insurance should I buy to protect my family and my assets?